tobert/tobert.github.io/src/post/new-blog.md

 when I didn't write much.
 Now that I'm doing a lot more technical blogging, I need a more customizable platform to generate my content.

-I prefer to not have to manage servers to host a blog, so I'm going with [Github Pages](https://pages.github.com/).
+I don't want to manage servers to host a blog, so I'm going with [Github Pages](https://pages.github.com/).
 After trying a couple content generation systems including Jekyll and Hugo, I decided to write my own.
 It's limited and small but works exactly the way I want it to.
 And the code is